 The right to be treated fairly when facing criminal charges or other serious accusations that can result in such penalties as loss of employment, exclusion from school, denial of housing or cut-off of benefits.

 The right to a guaranteed zone of personal privacy and autonomy which should not be penetrated by the government or other institutions, like employers, with substantial influence over an individual's rights.

 The ACLU works to extend protection to segments of our population who have traditionally been denied these rights.
 They include racial minorities, sexual minorities, prisoners, soldiers, people with disabilities and children in the custody of the state.

-The ACLU-MO is one affiliate in a 50-state network of ACLU offices coordinated by a national office in New York and aided by a legislative office in Washington that lobbies Congress.
-As an affiliate, the ACLU-MO operates in Missouri, taking on civil liberties cases that spring up in the state.
+The ACLU of Missouri is one affiliate in a 50-state network of ACLU offices coordinated by a national office in New York and aided by a legislative office in Washington that lobbies Congress.
+As an affiliate, the ACLU of Missouri operates in Missouri, taking on civil liberties cases that spring up in the state.
 In all of our work, we collaborate with the pursuit of common national organization goals.